AI Platform as a Working Environment for Different Tasks

 -

-creating visual options for selection
+creating visual alternatives for selection

 -